urbanslug/junctions/README.md

 computed from the matching statistics.

 ## Example 3: Breakpoint Matching Statistics
+In this flavour, matching statistics are considered only between breakpoints.
 Consider two ED strings x and y encoded in the corresponding files below:

 ```